PartnerAds/Magento2/README.md

 # PartnerAds - Magento 2.4+ Affiliate tracking

-PartnerAds tracking extension for Magento 2.
 This extension adds the following functionality to Magento:

 -   Track visitors from Partner Ads publishers via cookie
 -   Send order information to Partner Ads affiliate network depending on order status
 -   Possibility for communication Magento backend via GraphQL endpoints

 The plugin is tested and confirmed working on